is equal to

 }

-1. How many times is the function p applied when (sine 12.15) is evaluated?
+function when (sine a) is evaluated?

 function expt(b,n) {